twilio-professional-services/flex-project-template/web-app-examples/video-app-quickstart/README.md

 | Config&nbsp;Value | Description                                                                                                                          |
 | :---------------- | :----------------------------------------------------------------------------------------------------------------------------------- |
-| NextJS App Domain | The serverless domain where your app will be deployed to (for calling associated Functions from the UI)
+| Serverless Domain | The serverless domain where your associated backend Functions are deployed to (the actual customer-facing video app is deployed here too)
 | Account&nbsp;Sid  | Your primary Twilio account identifier - find this [in the Console](https://www.twilio.com/console).
 | Auth Token        | Used to create an API key for future CLI access to your Twilio Account - find this [in the Console](https://www.twilio.com/console). |